Literatefool/Comprehensive-NPC-System/documentations/Unimplemented/UseAnimationController_Implementation_Plan.md

    - Verify NPC distribution across clients
    - Verify position synchronization

-### **Exploit Testing**
+### **Exploit Testing** (Documentation Only - No Mitigation)

-1. **Position Manipulation**
+1. **Position Manipulation** (Expected Behavior - Not Prevented)

-   - Test if client can teleport NPCs
+   - Test if client can teleport NPCs (will succeed - acceptable trade-off)
-   - Test if client can freeze NPCs
+   - Test if client can freeze NPCs (will succeed - acceptable trade-off)
-   - Test if client can make NPCs walk through walls
+   - Test if client can make NPCs walk through walls (will succeed - acceptable trade-off)
+   - Document these behaviors for developers to understand system limitations

 2. **Mitigation Strategies**
-   - Server-side validation for critical events
+   - Server-side validation for critical events (combat/damage only)
-   - Position sanity checks (max speed, teleport detection)
+   - ❌ Position sanity checks REMOVED (caused false positives from ping/latency)
-   - Rate limiting for position updates
+   - ❌ Rate limiting REMOVED (punishes legitimate high-ping players)
+   - **Note**: We accept position exploit risks to maintain smooth gameplay for all users

 ---